fabferri/az-pattern/rest-api/rest-api-curl/README.md

 To make a REST API call to Azure is required an Authorization header, specifying a token.
 The token can be acquired in different ways.

 ## <a name="Acquire token in azure management portal"></a>1.
 Method1: Acquire token from resources.azure.com
 When the user sign-in Azure management portal a token is issued.
-You can acquired the token in the web browser at the link:
+You can acquire the token in the web browser at the link:
 ```
 https://resources.azure.com/api/token?plaintext=true
 ```